-If you’re like most authors, you’re confused about how to distribute your print book.
-I’ll get straight to the point.
-I like a combination of Amazon CreateSpace and IngramSpark to get your book into the online retailers.
+If you're like most authors, you're confused about how to distribute your print book.
+I'll get straight to the point.
+I like a combination of Amazon Kindle Print (used to be CreateSpace) and IngramSpark to get your book into the online retailers.
 This post explains why.

 Your book is ready to print once you've got it tested with the market, edited, and designed.
 It's time to send out Advanced Reading Copies (ARCs) or to distribute the books to stores that will sell them for you.

 What is Amazon Kindle Print?

 CreateSpace was Amazon's tool for getting your print book into the Amazon store but now it's Amazon Kindle Print, which is part of their Amazon Kindle Direct Publishing System.
 Your book will be printed on-demand (POD) and sold in the Amazon store.
 Do not use their Expanded Distribution Program (more on that down the page).